 Preparing for Your Contested Divorce

-So what should you expect in an uncontested divorce?
+So what should you expect in a contested divorce?

 - You (or your spouse) will need to prepare, file, and serve the divorce petition.